perrutquist/KroneckerProducts.jl/README.md

 @btime $K * $x  # approximately 16 μs
 ```

-Exact timings will vary between systems, but the larger the matrices involved
+Exact timings will vary between systems, but the larger the matrices involved,
 the more advantageous it is to use a `KroneckerProduct` instead of `Base.kron`,
 and note that we did not even include the time it took to compute `K`.